On Sunday, June 17, Calgarians will join Canadians across the country for the 34th annual World Partnership Walk to help fight global poverty.

 An initiative of Aga Khan Foundation Canada (AKFC), the Walk has raised over $100 million since inception – and 100% of these funds go directly to international development projects in Africa and Asia.
 These projects are identified and implemented by local communities, targeting areas of greatest need and providing long-term sustainable solutions – like revitalizing a rural economy, ensuring clean water and sanitation, and educating new generations of girls and women.

-Last year, over 40,000 Canadians took part in the Walk, held in 10 cities, to raise over $7 million.
+Last year, over 40,000 Canadians took part in the Walk, held in 10 cities across the country, to raise over $7 million (including more than $1 million in Calgary alone).
 And this year, they’re looking for Canadians to do it again.

-Be part of the movement and take steps to end global poverty on Sunday, June 4.
+Be part of the movement and walk the Walk on Sunday, June 17.

 About Aga Khan Foundation Canada